Technological-Singularity/Star-Valor---Minifix/README.md

 **Important**: Star Valor is a 32-bit application.
 Make sure you choose the 32-bit version of BepinEx.

-After installing BepInEx, download the latest release of the plugin (the .dll file) from the link below and put it in the BepInEx/plugins folder inside of your Star Valor game directory: [All plugins](https://www.dropbox.com/sh/bn4kfjyousemti0/AAAQMEH73Icp3-Yvi-WtwREZa?dl=0)
+After installing BepInEx, download the latest release of the plugin (the .dll file) from the link below and put it in the BepInEx/plugins folder inside of your Star Valor game directory.

 * As with all mods, make sure to **back up your save game** before trying a new mod.
 * Only download mods from reliable sources: as with everything on the internet, be careful.

 Downloads
 ---